-- iv.
-Trees which are Class D and lower, as listed in the City's Tree Classification List as maintained by the Department; - v.
-City Commission Protected Trees and Palms; or - vi.
-Desirable Trees and Palms. - 77.60.
+- 76.60.
 Standard.
 A woody perennial plant with a number of stout stems, all but one (1) of which has been removed.
-The remaining stem then has been trained into an upright, small, tree-like form having a rounded crown usually supported by a stake. - 78.62.
+The remaining stem then has been trained into an upright, small, tree-like form having a rounded crown usually supported by a stake. - 77.62.
 Street tree.
 Trees planted along a street, in the area located between the roadway and the property line.
-A tree which is located within twelve (12) feet of the edge of pavement or curb of a street or such other distance as determined by the department in accordance with this section. - 79.
+A tree which is located within twelve (12) feet of the edge of pavement or curb of a street or such other distance as determined by the department in accordance with this section. - 78.
 Sub-grade soil medium.
-A subsurface material, usually a mixture of crushed stone and soil, that can be compacted to meet surface pavement design and installation requirements while allowing for subsurface root growth; often referred to as structural soils or engineered soils. - 80.63.
+A subsurface material, usually a mixture of crushed stone and soil, that can be compacted to meet surface pavement design and installation requirements while allowing for subsurface root growth; often referred to as structural soils or engineered soils. - 79.63.
 Table of tree classification evaluation.
-A table prepared by the Department eity and amended from time to time listing tree and palm species and corresponding information relevant pertinent to each such species, on file with the Department. - 81.64.
+A table prepared by the Department eity and amended from time to time listing tree and palm species and corresponding information relevant pertinent to each species, on file with the Department department. - 80.64.
 Tree.
-A woody perennial plant, possibly shrubby when young, with one (1) main stem or trunk which naturally develops diameter and height characteristics of a particular species. - 82.65.
+A woody perennial plant, possibly shrubby when young, with one (1) main stem or trunk which naturally develops diameter and height characteristics of a particular species. - 81.65.
 Tree abuse.
 Any action or inaction which does not follow acceptable trimming practices as established by the American National Standards Institute, A-300 standards, or as prescribed in the regulations, herein, or other accepted standards as published.
-Abuse also includes, but is not limited to, damage inflicted upon the roots by machinery, changing the natural grade within the drip line, destruction of the natural shape or any action which causes infection, infestation or decay.
+Abuse also includes, but is not limited to, damage inflicted upon the roots by machinery, changing the natural grade within the drip line, destruction of the natural shape or any action which causes infection, infestation or decay. - 82.
+Tree and Palm Survey.
+A document prepared by, signed, and sealed by a Florida registered land surveyor which must provide, at a minimum: the location, plotted by accurate techniques, of all existing trees and palms; a numbering system designating each tree and palm location on the survey; a corresponding list providing the tree and palm number; identification of each tree and palm; the trunk diameter of each tree; the overall height of each palm.